v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/others/quantum-linpack.md

 ## Implementation

-- Source code for the generation of the RACBEM: {% cite racbem2020 %}
+The source code for the generation of RACBEM is available <a href="https://github.com/qsppack/RACBEM" target="_blank">here</a>.

 # References